puppetlabs/puppet-specifications/language/resource-api/README.md

 ### Direct Access to Transports

-It is possible to use a RSAPI Transport directly using the `connect` method. `Puppet::ResourceApi::Transport.connect(name, config)`
+It is possible to use a RSAPI Transport directly using the `connect` method:

+`Puppet::ResourceApi::Transport.connect(name, config)`

 1. `register` the Transport schema for the remote resource by
     * directly calling into `Puppet::ResourceApi.register_transport`